lovelmimica/XMLParser/README.md

 # XML Parser
-Project made in context of employment selection procedure, as a challenge.
-Application parses XML files and writes them in DB.
-Project has been made in Spring MVC framework.
+Project made in context of employment selection procedure at one Croatian IT company.
+Developed in Spring MVC framework, application parses XML files and writes them in DB.

-Specification:
+##Specification:

 Create an application that will accept XML documents, parse them, and store them in a database.
 The XML documents are in the following format: